• Skip to main content

 • Black pepper and cayenne pepper: provide the heat.

-• Brown sugar: is one of my secret ingredients and adds just a touch of sweetness and helps to carmelize the blackened seasoning.
+• Brown sugar: is one of my secret ingredients, adding just a touch of sweetness and helping to caramelize the blackened seasoning.

 • Kosher salt: brings it all together and enhances all of the flavors.

-1. To make the blackened shrimp seasoning, add all of the spices and seasonings to a small bowl and combine.
+1. Add all the spices and seasonings to a small bowl and combine to make the homemade blackening seasoning.
 Set aside.

 Mixing spices together to make blackened seasoning.

-1. Then, place the shrimp in a large shallow bowl.
+1. Place the shellfish in a large shallow dish like a pie plate.
 Use a paper towel and blot them dry to remove any excess moisture.

 2. Melt two tablespoons of butter and use a pastry brush to generously coat them.